Specific seasonal summer jobs in Alaska to apply for, and how to afford to live in Alaska (from people who have done it).

 So how can seasonal workers like Ira, Lindsay, Fritz, and others afford to live?

-Here's a few answers they shared:
+Here’s a few tips these experts shared:

 - “Free” Room (aka, Rent in Exchange for Work): Lindsay says, “I was looking for a room/board deal for me and my own sled dog team (I had 8 then) in exchange for being a dog handler.
 Most of the really competitive racing kennels employ handlers in exchange for room and board, year-round.”